-Why Would Antibiotics Work If It Is
+Why Antibiotics Work Without Infection

 Does this describe you?
 "Every time I'm on antibiotics I feel better but when I stop them I feel worse again."
 And then a bombshell hits: your doctor tells you that YOU DON'T HAVE A SINUS INFECTION!
 How could this be?